-One reason parents get so frustrated with feeding children is that children don’t always eat what is served.
+Parents often get frustrated when their children don’t eat what is served.
 I believe that half the battle is helping children create an internal desire to make good choices now and eventually when they are out on their own.

-1) Promote Autonomy: Autonomy, defined on wikipedia as “the capacity of an individual to make an informed, un-coerced decision,” is a big buzz word in the world of motivation.
+Autonomy, defined as “the capacity of an individual to make an informed, un-coerced decision,” is a big buzzword in the world of motivation.
 Research shows that people are more likely to maintain healthier lifestyles when the decision to do so comes from them and not some outside source.

-2) Build on Skills: A feeling of competence is important for motivation, something health professionals call self efficacy.
+A feeling of competence is important for motivation, something health professionals call self-efficacy.
 People who feel confident in their skills are more likely to maintain that behavior in times of stress or when things aren’t so easy.

-Two recent studies with adolescents showed that those who utilized self regulation strategies (planning ahead, etc.) and self regulation cognitions (committed to goal, self efficacy and autonomy) ate healthier and were less vulnerable to easy access to nutrition-poor food.
+Two studies with adolescents showed that those who utilized self-regulation strategies (planning ahead, etc.) and self-regulation cognitions (committed to a goal, self-efficacy, and autonomy) ate healthier and were less vulnerable to easy access to nutrition-poor food.

-3) Create Positive Associations: Motivation research shows that people find time for what they enjoy and put off what they don’t.
-Someone may know, for example, that a certain behavior, like exercise, would be good for them, but if they subconsciously associate it with negative feelings, the behavior will be like a repellant.
+Motivation research shows that people find time for what they enjoy and put off what they don’t.
+Someone may know, for example, that certain behaviors, like exercise, would be good for them, but if they subconsciously associate it with negative feelings, the behavior will be like a repellant.

 The authors hypothesize that food environments that help make eating a positive experience, like cooking, results in kids’ enjoying eating and choosing healthier options.
 In contrast, environments that create negative experiences, usually from pressure and restriction, do the opposite.
 They result in less enjoyment and ironically worse eating, something that has also been shown in other research.

-What to do?
-Instead of hammering your child to stay away from this or that (no more cake, you need to stop eating junk food), focus on what you want him to do (let’s eat some real food to fill our bellies, those berries sure taste good, we’ll have more sweets another time) — and make sure the message is positive not negative.
+Instead of hammering at your child to stay away from this or that (no more cake, you need to stop eating junk food), focus on what you want him to do (let’s eat some real food to fill our bellies, those berries sure taste good, we’ll have more sweets another time) — and make sure the message is positive, not negative.
 For easy ways to manage sweets check out my series.